svilupp/layercode-gym/docs/github-action.md

         uses: ./.github/actions/layercode-gym-test
         with:
           personas: |
-            [
-              {
-                "background": "You are a potential customer",
+            - background: You are a potential customer
-                "intent": "Learn about pricing and features"
+              intent: Learn about pricing and features
-              }
-            ]
           judge-enabled: true
           judge-criteria: |
             - Did the agent provide clear pricing information?